 - Radiator fins collapsed

-In my quest for a truly well sorted TVR Cerbera, you can read my blog posts as I make my way through the above list and more.
+In my quest for a truly well sorted TVR Cerbera, read my blog posts as I first make my way through the above list and then move on to other jobs to fettle the car to perfection.